gitacoco/data-structures/Weekly_assign_07/README.md

 #### Parsing the file

-The code please refer to [wa07_Parse.js](https://github.com/gitacoco/data-structures/blob/master/Weekly_assign_07/wa07_Parse.js).
-The basic workflow:
+The code please refer to [wa07_Parse.js](https://github.com/gitacoco/data-structures/blob/master/Weekly_assign_07/parse.js).
+My workflow is to parse my zone first, then continue to test all other zones individually and supplement the rules at the same time, then parse them automatically through a `for loop`, then merge them together in one file respectively for location and time data, and then geocode the location data.

+For my zone data:
 1. I defined two parallel arrays: `var locationList = [];` and `var timeList = [];`
 2. Navigate to our target HTML tags. **There is a hateful pitfall here!** When I was examining the HTML file, I found there is only one pair of `<tbody></tbody>` tag.
 So I wrote `$('tbody tr')` in the selector.
 When I finished my code, it did not work at all.
 I started the tough voyage of debugging.
 I printed each step reversely, finally found the problems is from this step. **There are two pairs of invisible `<tbody></tbody>`.
 This would be elaborated in the last part of this documentation.
-3. Run `Each` function to parse the address data.
+3. Run `each` function to parse the address data.
 4. Run nested `Each` function to parse the time data.

 #### Outcome of Zone 4